fox-archives/dotfox/docs/reference.md

 ### `destDirCode`

 The `destDirCode` represents status code of a particular dotfile with respect to its destination directory.
 The destination directory is the directory in which your dotfiles are deployed to and the directory the symlinks are created.
-Usually, this is located at `~/` For a healthy deployment, you would want these to have a value of either `SYM` or `USYM`
+Usually, this is located at `~/` For a healthy deployment, you would want these to have a value of `SYM`

 #### `SYM`